 Windows: If windows are replaced, the new windows shall match the design of the original window including muntins/mullions, and unless approved otherwise, the color shall match that of the original windows or home's trim paint.
-Fixed and double hung window that are proposed for replacement should be replaced with the same style window.
-When windows are to be replaced the application should include complete specifications on which windows are to be replaced with details on the style, material, and color of the replacements.
+Fixed and double hung windows that are proposed for replacement should be replaced with the same style window unless specifically approved otherwise by the Modifications Committee of which all such requests to be reviewed by the Committee strictly on a case-by-case basis.
+When windows are to be replaced, the application should include complete specifications on which windows are to be replaced with details on the style, material, and color of the replacements.
 In cases where an entire home's windows are not being replaced, the Committee may require replacement of an entire home elevation, whether front, rear, or side to maintain consistency.